-The RISc assessments in our study were conducted by a large pool of at least 1,407 local probation officers at the probation agencies in the Netherlands.
-Completing a full RISc assessment takes about 5 to 7 hours.
-This includes collecting and reading an offender's file (e.g., criminal records and probation services files), conducting the offender's interview, completing the computerized RISc, formulating a sentence plan and consulting a senior probation officers take a 4-day training program on administering the instrument that covers relevant interview techniques, response categories, item meanings, and quality assurance issues.
+The RISc assessments in our study were conducted by a large pool of at least 1,407 local probation officers at the probation agencies in the Netherlands.4 Completing a full RISc assessment takes about 5 to 7 hours.
+This includes collecting and reading an offender's file (e.g., criminal records and probation services files), conducting the offender's interview, completing the computerized RISc, formulating a sentence plan and consulting a senior probation officer to discuss the results of the RISc.
+As a general rule, probation officers take a 4-day training program on administering the instrument that covers relevant interview techniques, response categories, item meanings, and quality assurance issues.